 According to the Mayo Clinic, Post–traumatic stress disorder (PTSD) is a mental health condition that’s triggered by a terrifying event — either experiencing it or witnessing it.
 Symptoms may include flashbacks, nightmares and severe anxiety, as well as uncontrollable thoughts about the event.
-Psychology Today has reported multiple studies and research endeavors proving that exercise can help, so we here at Fit2B are excited to bring you this New PTSD Workout Pathway.
+Psychology Today has reported multiple studies and research endeavors proving that exercise can help, so we here at Fit2B are excited to offer you a PTSD Workout Pathway.

-Fit2B contains hundreds of home workout videos for all fitness needs and abilities, including highly specialized niche routines for certain seasons in life including our New PTSD Workout Pathway.
+Fit2B contains hundreds of home workout videos for all fitness needs and abilities, including highly specialized niche routines for certain seasons in life including our PTSD Workout Pathway.
 This particular list of workouts was compiled by “R.M.” who is a massage therapist, teaches the massage certification, and has certifications in personal training and nutrition.
 R.M. has been with Fit2B since 2013 and appreciates how it has helped her with her own PTSD journey, but she asked that her name be withheld.

 Links to 40 workouts below, Including 3 free!